ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsPlaneCutter.md

 ## Order of the Siblings
-So far we've mainly talked the order is that it goes to the children first etc. But underneath the siblings, which ones will he do first?
+So far we discussed that the order is so it goes to the children first.
+But after the children and between the siblings, which ones will he do first?
 This is determined by the **priority** attribute, each plane has it:
 ![Alt text](../images/planeCutter_priorityAttribute.jpg)